Raselahmed2/Raselahmed2/README.md

 <h2> A passionate MERN Stack Developer from Sylhet, Bangladesh 🇧🇩

 I specialise in building fast, scalable, and user-friendly web applications using React, Next.js, Tailwind CSS, Node.js, and MongoDB.
 I’ve worked remotely with international teams (India, UK), delivering real-world SaaS projects focused on clean code, pixel-perfect UI, and optimised performance.
 Currently enhancing my problem-solving skills through deep work in Data Structures & Algorithms to become a more efficient and impactful engineer.
-I'm a client focused, strategic, and committed professional dedicated to building products that make people's lives easier.
+I'm a client-focused, strategic, and committed professional dedicated to building products that make people's lives easier.

 - 🔭 Currently working as a freelance Full Stack Developer.
 - 🛠️ Skilled in building scalable, responsive web applications.